Synthetixio/SIPs/SCCP/sccp-66.md

 <!--A short (~200 word) description of the variable change proposed.-->

-Increasing the price adjustment period should allow to close a front-running window on the sETH/iETH pair without raising exchange fees.
+Increasing the price adjustment period helps in closing a front-running window on the sETH/iETH pair without raising exchange fees.

 ## Motivation